 How fast can you expect to lose 20lbs (9kg) of weight cycling

-You can burn the energy contained in 20lbs (9kg) of body fat with 1 hour of moderate cycling every weekday for 6 months.
+You can burn the energy contained in 20lbs (9kg) of body fat with 1 hour of moderate cycling every weekday for six months.
 While this number can vary depending on a number of factors, it is very attainable.

 The best piece of advice to lose belly (or any) weight cycling

-The fitness industry is full of ads, and con-artists and various financial interests.
-It is hard to distinguish between genuine helpful information and scams.
-At the end of the day weight loss depends on you and your lifestyle.
+The fitness industry is full of ads, and con-artists, and various financial interests.
+It is hard to distinguish between genuine, helpful information and scams.
+At the end of the day, weight loss depends on you and your lifestyle.

-The best piece of advice and the secret to something sustainable on the long run is to have a systematic approach and to build habits.
+The best piece of advice and the secret to something sustainable in the long run is to have a systematic approach and to build habits.
 This means don’t improvise the preparation for your commute and your meals.

-- Decide when, what and how much you will eat before you get hungry.
+- Decide when, what, and how much you will eat before you get hungry.
 This helps with portion control.

-If you remove will-power from the equation by making these choices and building simple systems ahead of time, you transform your lifestyle and weigh-loss doesn’t become a goal, but a natural consequence of your newly acquired habits.
+If you remove willpower from the equation by making these choices and building simple systems ahead of time, you transform your lifestyle, and weigh-loss doesn’t become a goal but a natural consequence of your newly acquired habits.

 Enjoy the ride!